xuanngo2001/cust-live-deb/logs/md/master-main.md

 * >>>>>>>>> Running inst-min-con-xtra-buffer.sh ...
   * After this operation, 71.7 kB of additional disk space will be used.
   * Install buffer.
-  * Disk size = 2049036K.
+  * Disk size = 2055484K.
 Space Used = 72K.
   * The following NEW packages will be installed:
   ```bash
   buffer
   ```
 * >>>>>>>>> Running inst-min-con-xtra-cld-dev-tools-aptly.sh ...
-  * After this operation, 504 kB of additional disk space will be used.
+  * After this operation, 17.5 MB of additional disk space will be used.
   * Add aptly nightly build repository.
   * Install aptly version: 0.9.8~dev to create local debian repository.
   * Add xz-utils package because aptly snapshot merge needs it.
-  * Disk size = 2071064K.
-Space Used = 22028K.
+  * Disk size = 2077668K.
+Space Used = 22184K.
   * The following NEW packages will be installed:
   ```bash
   aptly xz-utils